Vellamo/Roger-Skyline-1/README.md

     - Use sendmail as the mta.
     - Ensure the correct default action is taken `action = %(action_mwl)s` so that you recieve mail.
     - You can use several default apache filters as Nginx filters, some will require configuration.
+    - Create a new DOS jail and filter.
     - (Optional) You can also use F2B to detect and attempt to ban portscans.
 1. Configure PortSentry for port scanning protection.
 Modify /etc/default/portsentry & /etc/portsentry/portsentry.conf
 1. Use `systemctl --type=service --state=active` to find non-vital services running and `systemctl disable <service>` to disable them. `service --status-all` and `serivce <service> disable` is another option.